raspberrypilearning/amazing-image-identifier/en/step_2.md

 --- collapse ---
 ---
-title: Linux (including Raspberry Pi)
+title: Linux (includes Raspberry Pi)
 ---

 To install the libraries for this project, you need to use the **command line interface** (CLI) — a program to control your computer by typing text commands into a window.
 The command line interface is called 'Terminal' in Linux.